Calories: Why I’m not a fan of calorie counting

 Calorie counting, is it always needed?

-You may take a look at the headline for this blog post and presume that I’m going to totally eradicate calories, which I’m not.
+You may look at the headline for this blog post and presume that I’m going to totally eradicate calories, which I’m not.
 Personally I just don’t believe in the whole counting calories and throughout I will explain my reasons why.
 Of course everyone is subjective to their own opinions so I would expect a mixture of reactions.

 Exchange time spent logging calories for a 20 minute HIIT session?

 As a nation we’ve been fixated with counting calories, I myself have been there, done that.
 I use to log my food into one of those Apps everyday.
 For me it was tedious.
-In the time it took me to log my food I probably could have done a 20 minute HIIT session to help burn off the food I ate.
-For everyone it’s different, some people like to track what they eat, I’m not saying it’s wrong, but counting calories, macros and micros is just not for me.
+In the time it took me to log my food I could have done a 20 minute HIIT session to help burn off the food I ate.
+For everyone it’s different, some people like to track what they eat.
+I’m not saying it’s wrong, but counting calories, macros and micros is just not for me.

 Nutritional value of Lo Han Guo vs other Natural Sweeteners

 Lo Han Guo has Zero calories but so do other sweeteners.
 The difference between Luo Han Guo and other sweeteners is the nutritional value and how these interact with your body.
 In a previous blog post I wrote about how other sweeteners affect your health (click to read here).
 In summary, most will cause gastrointestinal distress, overeating and chemical imbalances.
 Whereas Lo Han Guo has been shown to have anti-inflammatory properties to reduce the risk of certain diseases.
 This is the same for a whole host of other foods out there; some foods contain hardly any calories but an abundance of vitamins and minerals.
 On the flip side, certain foods are high in calories but contain little or no nutritional value whatsoever.